ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 1. Create a temporary directory on your local workstation.
 1. Change directory into the temporary directory.
 1. Generate a textual representation of the source toolchain in the temporary directory by using the [toolchain-to-template script](https://github.com/open-toolchain/toolchain-to-template){: external}.
-1. [Create a temporary blank GitLab project](https://us-south.git.cloud.ibm.com/help/gitlab-basics/create-project.md#blank-projects){: external} in the target region.
+1. Create a temporary blank GitLab project in the target region.
 1. Type the following commands to initialize the temporary directory for Git operations and push the contents to the temporary GitLab project:

    a. git init